heapoverride/geometry.js/README.md

 ```

 #### Polygon
-Create a Polygon from Points
+Create a polygon from array of points
 ```javascript
 var polygon = new Polygon().fromPoints(
     new Point(1500, 1000),